 Many workers spend years earning a living, only to experience a disabling illness or injury that leaves them unable to maintain themselves and their families.
 If this happens to you, you may be able to apply for Social Security Disability Insurance (SSDI) benefits to help meet your living expenses and access medical care.

 While these benefits are a lifeline when you can no longer work, getting approved for them isn’t as straightforward as it should be: SSA statistics show that denied disability claims have averaged 67% in recent years.
 Fortunately, you can appeal a denied disability claim, with the first step being a request for reconsideration.

-Bross & Frankel, PA, is dedicated to helping clients throughout Southern New Jersey, Pennsylvania, and Delaware get the SSDI benefits they have rightfully earned.
+The SSDI lawyers at Bross & Frankel, PA, is dedicated to helping clients throughout Southern New Jersey, Pennsylvania, and Delaware get the SSDI benefits they have rightfully earned.
 With the right disability attorney by your side, you’ll receive informed representation and caring personal service during the SSDI reconsideration process.
 As your legal counsel, we are dedicated to one goal: making sure you are ultimately approved for the disability benefits you need.

 Why Are SSDI Disability Claims Denied?

 Although every SSDI claim is different, there are some common reasons for denial.
 They include but may not be limited to:

 - Prior Denial: When their initial application is denied, some people make the mistake of just filing a new one instead of appealing.
 This approach increases the chances of an application being rejected, as nothing has been done to correct previous errors or omissions.